mohan22009105/19CS301-Module11/11 d Doubly Linked List Insertion and all operation.md

-### Result: Thus, the given program is implemented and executed successfully.
+### Result:
+Thus the python function to insert elements at the beginning of the doubly linked list was executed successfully.